 Latest CUPPS features

-Although CUPPS already allows the use of mobile devices, Wi-Fi networks and even remote access for airlines to airport peripherals, the following new features are included in the CUPPS 1.04 specification which was finalized in December 2014:
+Although CUPPS already allows the use of mobile devices, Wi-Fi networks and even remote access for airlines to airport peripherals, the following new features are included in the CUPPS 1.04 specification:

 - It is possible to use CUPPS with a baggage drop device that operates in a common use environment.
 The baggage drop device has the status of "Defined, Required" in the latest CUPPS 1.04 specification and can be implemented based on the IATA Technical Peripheral Specifications (ITPS) version 2019.